Stanko/Stanko.github.io/_posts/2016-02-27-jekyll-gulp-workflow.md

 </pre>

 Run `npm install` then `gulp` when it is finished and open `http://localhost:9000` in your browser.
-Then write your posts and enjoy it much smoother workflow.
+Then write your posts and enjoy much smoother workflow.